- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 How can ‘fake news’ or misinformation be identified?”

 Is this not the definition of a stupid statement?
 Can an article’s accuracy be gauged by its language and emotiveness?
 And what “language” is Bärbel Winkler going by, because I have no idea how to respond to this as I don’t know what it means.
-In the normal parlance, “language” would mean improper language or swear words.
+In the ordinary parlance, “language” would mean improper language or swear words.
 But that can’t be right as the article does not contain any profanity.
 And how many times is Bärbel Winkler going to discuss her interpretation of the style of writing of the article?

 Climate Science and Fake News?